uofa-cmput404/uofa-cmput404.github.io/content/labsignments/django.md

 ```

 If you navigate to `localhost:8000/wiki/add/` you should see your markdown editor!
+Examples of how to use markdown can be found [here](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) if you would like to test it out yourself.

 We now have a visible markdown editor, but we have no way of actually storing data yet.
 So let’s store the content users create in a Django model.